TurtleEngr/gitproj/test/dev-doc/enhancements/raw-pros-cons.md

   will be required to define the initial configuration, then set the "name" of the service in a `gitproj-config` variable.

-* The most storage services are not "distributed", so you would want to pick "one" remote service for "main".
+* Most storage services are not "distributed", so you would want to pick "one" remote service for "main".

 --------------------